Comcast is the largest home Internet service provider in the United States.

 Simply put, smart shoppers should choose their routers carefully.

 6. Zoom 5370 Cable Modem

 The Zoom 5370 modem doesn’t look like anything fancy, nor does it need to in order to perform well as a modem.
-The Zoom stands out against established choices like the Arris SB6141 with its awesome price value.
+In terms of price value, the Zoom compares closely to established choices like the Arris SB6183.

 My even cheaper Zoom 5345 has lasted me more than six years across many different network configurations, and gave me the right performance level for my sadly basic Internet package.

 TP-Link’s TC-7610-E is a low-priced modem that boasts the ability to support all Comcast packages up to their Extreme 150 plan.
 For under $50, this modem can get you a standard 343 Mbps down, 143 Mbps up.

 Despite being just a bit bulkier than the Arris SB6183, the TP-Link equivalent has almost identical specs, while being about $20 cheaper.